How To Stop Puppy Biting, Nipping And Mouthing Permanently! ULTIMATE Guide

-Now Ace always looked upset it broke my heart, it got so bad at one point that I was worried that it wasn’t going work out.
-And that I was going to have to re-home Ace.
+Now Ace always looked upset, it broke my heart.
+It got so bad at one point that I was worried that it wasn’t going to work out, And that I was going to have to re-home Ace.
 That was the last thing I wanted to do!

 Thankfully, Tyson came around after a few weeks and eventually warmed up to the idea of having a little brother around the house.

 After that it was nothing but running, wrestling and naps.
 The two were inseparable.

 I couldn’t believe that Tyson actually accepted him as his little brother it made me super happy!

 Trouble In Paradise

 When Ace got a little older, he started to develop a bad habit of biting a little too hard!